Kanban-Zai/kanban-zai-version-1.0/core.md

 The roster is a list of all current team members and interested parties.
 New members must be added.
 Old members must be removed.
 A consensus vote is required to be mustered as a team member.

+### BACK PORTING

+Back porting is a strategy of Kanban-Zai that allows cards to be split or combined rationally to manage scope creep, unknown unknowns and early thinking.
+This allows justifiable explainations for the delivery runway length.

 ### CONSENSUS